Does COVID-19 affect life insurance? Coronavirus FAQ – Updated 2022

 Does COVID-19 affect my existing life insurance policy?

-In other words, if you were to pass away due to COVID-19 or a Coronavirus-related ailment, your beneficiary will be able to make a claim.
+In other words, if you were to pass away due to COVID-19 or a Coronavirus-related ailment, your beneficiary will be able to make a life insurance claim.
 The claim would be treated in the same manner as a death caused by any other natural disease or ailment.
 Life insurance policies do not treat deaths caused by Coronavirus any differently from those caused by any other flu, infectious diseases, or natural causes.

 Will receiving a COVID-19 vaccine affect my life insurance policy?

-Despite what some online rumours may say, receiving a COVID-19 vaccine will not affect your insurance in any way at this time.
+Despite what some online rumours may say, receiving a COVID-19 vaccination will not affect your insurance in any way at this time.
 The Canadian Life and Health Insurance Association released a statement on March 8 2021 assuring Canadians that no life insurance provider in Canada will be denied coverage or benefits when using a vaccine approved by Health Canada.

 From their release: